iniyanijoseph/iniyanijoseph.github.io/content/projects/gus/src/main.typ

 So sat down and began to groan

+#linebreak()

 A stranger heard this passing by

-"Hello there goose, why do you cry? "
+"Hello there goose, why do you cry?"

 Gus explained his situation

-And asked the person for directions
+And asked the person for direction

 The stranger said "fear not, don't fret"

 "The way back home is not lost yet"

-He began to draw a graph of roads
+He began to draw a *graph* of roads

-And paths between the many nodes
+And paths between the many *nodes*

-"Now in the graph there is a way"
+"Now in the graph there is a way

-"For you to get back home today"
+For you to get back home today"

+#linebreak()

 Gus travelled quickly to and fro